Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 1. Increase customer base

 2. Help and assist with initial enquiries impartially
-3. gi
+3. Offer expert advice
 4. Pass on knowledge gained from 60+ years of experience in the field
 5. Increase turnover

 ## Scope
-    Featuresyou will include based on your strategy (can/cannot achieve)
+    Features you will include based on your strategy (can/cannot achieve)
+1. Ease of navigation throughout the website

+2. Clear and concise photographs
+3. Clear and concise descriptions
+4. Accessible contact details for relevant staff to facilitate both in-hours and out-of-hours consulation
+5. Contact forms including photo uploads
+6. WhatsApp integration (not currently achievable)

 ## Structure
 ### Repairs Page
 + Categorize general types of repairs that are offered as follows

         +  Inspection and assessment services
         +  Bearing replacement
         +  Mechanical Overhaul
         +  Motor Rewinds
         +  Fan-deck refurbishments
         +  Pump refurbishments
     How is your information logically grouped on your site
 ## Skeleton
-    How information is presented –navigation to features etc.
++    Header
+        + An easily navigable structure on each of the pages to allow access to any area without confusion.
+        + Logo featured on each page with direct link to homepage

++ Body
++ To be finalised upon web page conjunction
+     + Image and text dependent on each page type
+     + Suitable relative explanations

++ Footer
+    + Links at bottom of all pages to various suppliers webpages which will open in a new window
+    + Links at bottom of all pages to Electromotors Social Media

+**_Please see detailed information in Wireframe section below._**

 ## Surface
     The look and feel of your site -colours, typography, ease of use.